tanaypratap/mentorship-karona/README.md

 [Try to go alphabetical when sending PRs, attach one online link for students/organisers to know more about you]

 ### Aditya Agarwal
 Frontend Dev at HackerRank.
 Mostly work with JavaScript/React/CSS.
 Also does Node.js scripting.
+Past: GSoC with Probot(GitHub)

 ### Ajinkya Kolhe
 Data Analytics & Machine Learning Instructor at Google.
 Area of Expertise: Google Cloud & Machine Learning.
 Check linkedin profile for more details on https://www.linkedin.com/in/ajinkyakolhe112/